MmedaraU/study-notes/html-and-html5.md

 2. Never use character spaces within filenames: An underline or hyphen is often used to visually seperate words within filenames.

-3. Avoid special characters: Filenames should be limited to letters, nimbers, underscores, hyphens, and periods.
+3. Avoid special characters: Filenames should be limited to letters, numbers, underscores, hyphens, and periods.

 4. Filenames may be case-sensitive, depending on server configuration: It is preferable to consistently use all lowercase letters in filenames.